project-delphi/classify-pdf-text-chunks/README.md

 ## How It Works

-The classifier uses a two-stage approach:
+The classifier uses a three-stage approach:

 1. **Text Processing**:
    - Extracts text from PDF documents
    - Splits text into manageable chunks
    - Generates embeddings using SentenceTransformer

+2. **Vector Store and RAG**:
+   - Stores document chunks in a FAISS vector store
+   - Uses RAG to retrieve relevant examples for classification
+   - Maintains metadata about document quality and sources

-2. **Classification**:
+3. **Classification**:
    - Uses a Logistic Regression model trained on labeled examples
-   - Optionally uses GPT-4 for more nuanced classification
+   - Optionally uses GPT-4 with RAG context for more nuanced classification
    - Aggregates predictions across chunks to determine final document quality

 ## Setup